AyobamiOOje/portfolio/README.md

 ![image](tmdb_movies.jpg)

-This is a movie analysis of The Movie Databasw.
+This is a movie analysis of The Movie Database.

 [Read More](https://www.linkedin.com/pulse/predictive-modeling-hypothesis-testing-using-titanic-de/)